Invertibility, Often: Cantor Spaces

 it follows that the map is a homeomorphism.

-\end{proof} For our next result, assume that $f : X \to Y$ is a set map, if $A \subset X, B \subset Y$ with $U = X \setminus A, V = Y \setminus B$, then,
+\end{proof} For our next result, assume that $T : X \to Y$ is a set map, if $A \subset X, B \subset Y$ with $U = X \setminus A, V = Y \setminus B$, then,

 For compact metrizable spaces $X$ and $Y$ we let $\CC(X,Y)$ be the set of continuous maps from $X$ to $Y$.
 We denote by $\CC_{sur}(X,Y)$ and by $\CC_{iso}(X,Y)$ the subsets of surjective maps and bijective maps, respectively.
 By compactness, a bijective continuous map is a homeomorphism.
-Given a metric $d$ on $Y$, we define the metric $d$ on $\CC(X,Y)$ by
+Given a metric $d$ on $Y$, we use the sup metric $d$ on $\CC(X,Y)$ given by